-I’m honoured to be one of Wales Arts Review 100 Women Writers of Wales, a Voice of the Community columnist for Style of the City print and digital publication, and an occasional Barry Magazine contributor.
+As a respected voice of the community, I’m honoured to be one of Wales Arts Review 100 Women Writers of Wales, and a sometime contributor to Style of the City print and digital publication and Barry Magazine contributor.

 A very visible, and vocal campaigner for the #BlackLivesMatter movement, I am a founding member of, and Communications Advisor for Stand Up To Racism (Vale).